 F A S T F A S H I O N

 Quick to produce, quick to buy, quick to throw away.

 Fast Fashion is a result of the high street fashion industry adapting the ‘more and cheaper’ business model.
 Collections are no longer released based on two seasons (summer, winter), they are released all year round, with some even reaching 52 ‘micro-seasons’.
 Because of this increasing demand on clothing, textiles suppliers are pressured to deliver to ever-tighter deadlines, encouraging irresponsible practices and side stepping environmental and human labour standards.

 Fast fashion clothing is often produced by machines with synthetic or unsustainable raw materials.
-This enables them to be produced quickly and cheaply in bulk quantities.
+This means they can be produced quickly and cheaply in bulk quantities.
 And with a speedy production system, they’re also quick to buy.
 Websites make it mindlessly easy for consumers to fill their baskets with just a few clicks, often offering the perks of next day delivery, so you can fill your wardrobe from the comfort of your own bed.

 And naturally, the low price tag is the main driver of fast fashion.
 Cheap materials, high volume production and low labour costs in poorer countries means you can buy a pair of jeans for $13.
 Of course, their very nature predicts poor quality, and will likely fall apart within a matter of months – destined for landfill or incineration.

 This rash consumer behaviour is leading to an excessive amount of unwanted, unused clothes after only being worn a handful of times.
 It is estimated that more than half of fast fashion clothing is disposed of in under a year.